Chapter 4 Preprocessor and Compilation

 in which

-should be convertible to a bool value at compile time andmessage
+conditionshould be convertible to a bool value at compile time andmessageshould be a string literal.We can use

-in namespace, class and block (function) scope to check like whether the template arguments meet some requirements or whether a type has expected size:c++1
+static_assertin namespace, class and block (function) scope to check like whether the template arguments meet some requirements or whether a type has expected size:c++1

 2